ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode27](images/xchaincode/xchaincode27.png)

-Now it will ask you where you want to clone the repository, pick a location on your workstation, and click `Clone Repository`.
+Now it will ask you where you want to clone the repository.
+Pick a location on your workstation, and click `Clone Repository`.

 When it is done cloning, you will see the location that you cloned to here: